-If the respondent is an employee, the procedures followed are articulated by the university's Procedures for Discrimination and Harassment Complaints.
-In these cases the investigations are conducted by the Office of Diversity and Equity.
+If the respondent is an employee, the procedures followed are articulated by the Title IX Grievance Procedures if the allegations meet that standard.
+If not the university's Procedures for Discrimination and Harassment Complaints will be followed.
+In these cases, the investigations are conducted by the Office of Diversity and Equity.
 The Office of Diversity and Equity submits its finding to the University President and Human Resources Department.
 Findings are determined utilizing a preponderance of the evidence standard.
 The Human Resources Department then follows the respective Collective Bargaining Agreement process with relation to discipline.
 Outcomes are based on the nature of the incident and may include outcomes such as a letter of reprimand, suspension or termination.